Remi-ui/QA-Discord-bot/README.md

 ![Image](img/example.png)

 <h2>Performance</h2>
 As this bot requires a topic to work from, tradditional benchmarks such as SQuAD are difficult to compare with.
-To offer some form of comparrison however, 100 questions from the SQuAD dataset were given to the bot with a topic taken from the sentence or a previous question.
+To offer some form of comparrison however, 100 questions from the SQuAD and WikiQA dataset were given to the bot with a topic taken from the sentence or a previous question.
 The results can be found here: https://docs.google.com/spreadsheets/d/1oUXumb7QTOv7W9T4CaBdWUzwMFyZQ3uGL4-BJrlpKpU/edit#gid=0